amcginlay/k8s-primer/content/015_build_containers/_index.md

 - **`php:8.0.1-apache`** is the versioned base layer you referenced in the Dockerfile `FROM` instruction
 - **`demo:1.0.0`** is the newly built and tagged container image for your app which sits down upon the `php` base layer

+## Container Image and Build Quiz

+Please take the following quiz to review your knowledge of building and maintaining container images.

+{{< quizdown >}}

+---
+primary_color: orange
+secondary_color: lightgray
+text_color: black
+shuffle_questions: false
+---

+## Container image recipe

+Which type of file did you use as the recipe to build a container image?

+> What was the name of the tool you used to follow this recipe?

+- [ ] `Makefile`
+- [x] `Dockerfile`
+- [ ] CloudFormation template (JSON or YAML)
+- [ ] CodeBuild `buildspec.yml`

+## Container image relationship

+Which is the most accurate relationship between the `demo` container image you built and other images?

+> How many images were listed after you build your container image?

+- [ ] My container image was built from scratch, not based on another image
+- [x] My container image was built with a dependency on another existing image
+- [ ] Container images are always built relative to the operating system of the host
+- [ ] Container images are always built without dependencies on other images

+## Image identity

+---
+shuffle_answers: false
+---

+What part of the container image is `demo` or `php`?

+> What was the output of the `docker images` command?

+- [x] repository
+- [ ] tag
+- [ ] image ID
+- [ ] size

+## Namespace Management

+What part of the container image is `1.0.0` or `8.0.1-apache`?

+> What was the output of the `docker images` command?

+- [ ] repository
+- [x] tag
+- [ ] image ID
+- [ ] size

+{{< /quizdown >}}

 ## Success

 In this exercise you did the following: